iyashvasani/EER-Diagram-Airport-System/README.md

 An EER diagram provides you with all the elements of an ER diagram while adding:

-* Attribute or relationship inheritances
+> Attribute or relationship inheritances

-* Category or union types
+> Category or union types

-* Specialization and generalization
+> Specialization and generalization

-* Subclasses and superclasses
+> Subclasses and superclasses

 Overall, an EER diagram builds off of an ER diagram by including elements that allow for aggregating, generalizing, and specializing.

 I have **AIRPORT SYSTEM.drawio** created this flie in [Draw.io](https://app.diagrams.net/)

 Draw.io is a Online Diagram Software and Flowchat Maker.

+@iyashvasani